Chart Color Schemes

 West Gosford displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-West Gosford's dwelling structure, as per the latest Census, consisted of 22.5% houses and 77.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 74.2% houses and 25.9% other dwellings.
+West Gosford's dwelling structure, as per the latest Census, comprised 22.5% houses and 77.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metro had 74.2% houses and 25.9% other dwellings.
 Home ownership in West Gosford was at 22.5%, with mortgaged dwellings at 22.6% and rented ones at 54.9%.
 The median monthly mortgage repayment was $1,733, below Sydney metro's average of $2,150.
 Median weekly rent in West Gosford was $380, compared to Sydney metro's $400.
 Nationally, West Gosford's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing